jjmontesl/awesit/README.md

     python3.6 setup.py install

-In order to use SiteTool, **you must define a configuration file** that describes your different site projects and deployment environments.
+In order to use Awesit, **you must define a configuration file** that describes your different site projects and deployment environments.

 ## Configuration

-Sitetool requires information about the environments it manages.
+Awesit requires information about the environments it manages.

 Configuration is done in YAML format.
 Configuration may eventually include templates and other files.
 Depending on your use case, you may wish to keep your configuration files versioned.

-SiteTool reads by default configuration from user home `~/.sitetool.conf`.
+Awesit reads by default configuration from user home `~/.sitetool.conf`.
 This can be changed using the `-c` command line option.

 You can find an example configuration in the `sitetool.conf.sample` file.